How do you choose a name for your business?

 It’s easy to get paralysed by perfection, and put everything else on hold until you find something you absolutely adore.
 Or to overthink it so much that words become a meaningless jumble and you forget how to construct basic sentences.
 Just start: start now.

-Yes, it is preferable to get your name sorted from the beginning, but it absolutely can be changed later if necessary.
+The name matters… but probably not as much as you think it does.
+Yes, it is preferable to get it sorted from the beginning, but it absolutely can be changed later if necessary.
 I’ve seen a number of creatives and entrepreneurs manage this pretty smoothly, bringing their audience along with them, gracefully shifting into new branding.
-And your feelings are open to change… (more on this in point 6.)

 Write out as many words or phrases as you can think of that link to your industry or sphere, your interests and unique and precious things, and your business values.
 Start pairing them up in twos or threes and see if anything sticks.